mlmorg/backbone.canal/README.md

 router.navigate('contact/123?action=edit', true);
 ```
 The `contact` method would then receive two arguments, a `params` hash
-- containing any named/splat parameters - and a `query` hash - containing any
+(containing any named/splat parameters) and a `query` hash (containing any
-query parameters sent alongside the request:
+query parameters sent alongside the request):

 ``` javascript
 contact: function (params, query) {